nostack-dev/ministate/README.md

 ## No Direct DOM Access within Components
 - Components must not directly invoke document functions, such as `document.getElementById`.
 Instead, they should rely solely on MiniState API methods like `watch`, `wire`, and `requestLocalStateChange` to manage their state and interactions.

+### MiniState API
+- This approach adheres to a decoupled, component-based design where components request changes exclusively to their local state using MiniState.requestLocalStateChange(...), rather than modifying the state directly.
+MiniState evaluates these requests and determines if the state should be updated.
+Components can monitor their own and other components' states using MiniState.watch(...(value)=>{...}), which helps maintain an organized system with clear boundaries for state management.
+Direct imperative calls to document, window, or other browser DOM APIs are prohibited within components.